-Under NHS rules I’m not allowed to see any patients registered with Glastonbury Surgery as that is where I work.
+Under NHS rules I’m not allowed to see any patients registered with Glastonbury Surgery as that is where I work as a GP partner.

 I can see women via video link if they are over the age of 18 and residing in the UK but not women living in the Channel Islands.
 Those living locally may have the option of a face to face appointment in my clinic in Wells, depending on the Covid-19 pandemic situation.

 If you have had a hormone dependent cancer (breast cancer, endometrial cancer or certain types of ovarian cancer) I’m afraid I’m unable to prescribe HRT for you unless I have written agreement from your oncologist.
 However we can discuss other treatment options and lifestyle changes to help with your symptoms.
 Long-term local (vaginal) oestrogen is usually still a safe option.